 In 2013, a container technology was launched as an open source Docker Engine.
 The company behind the product was Docker Inc. and the founder was Solomon Hykes.
 In a nutshell, Docker is an open platform for building, shipping, and running distributed applications.

-Experts agree that the startup has revolutionized software development and has made life simpler for developers.
+Experts agree that the startup has revolutionized software development and has made life simpler for software developers.
 Docker is active in the open source ecosystem through an array of projects that encourage the containerization movement.
 The company offers a number of tools and other components that help developers build, ship, and run their applications.
 In fact, millions of people worldwide have used these container components.

 Total funding amount (Crunchbase): $154.7M